CrypticSignal/video-quality-metrics/README.md

 To test **Transcoding Mode**, you can run:
 ```
-python main.py -i test_videos/Seeking_30_480_1050.mp4 -e libx264 -p preset -v slow medium -ssim -psnr
+python main.py -i test_videos/Seeking_30_480_1050.mp4 -e libx264 -p preset -v slow medium -psnr
 ```
 Alternatively, you can use `test_videos/ForBiggerFun.mp4`.

 # Transcoding Mode
-In this mode, VQM will compare the VMAF (and optionally) the SSIM and PSNR achieved with different values of the chosen encoder parameter.
+In this mode, VQM will compare the VMAF (and optionally) the PSNR achieved with different values of the chosen encoder parameter.

 You must specify an encoder (using the `-e` argument.
 If not specified, `libx264` will be used), a FFmpeg encoder parameter (e.g. `-preset`, `-crf`, `-quality`) and the values you want to compare (using the `-v` argument).